GitMirroring/groff/contrib/chem/README.txt

 ####### License

-Copyright (C) 2006-2020 Free Software Foundation, Inc.
+Copyright 2006-2020 Free Software Foundation, Inc.

 Written by Bernd Warken <groff-bernd.warken-72@web.de>.

 This file is part of chem.